Where’s Boris? Johnson takes back seat as Conservatives feud

 Further rounds of voting are scheduled for Tuesday and Wednesday to produce two finalists.
 The final pair will face a vote by about 180,000 Conservative Party members across the country.
 The winner is scheduled to be announced Sept.
 5 and will automatically become prime minister, without the need for a national election.

-Fielding said that may prove problematic for the new leader, because who will be chosen by a Conservative membership — “primarily white, southern, very well-off” — with political priorities very different to the general electorate as a whole.
+Fielding said that may prove problematic for the new leader, because he or she will be chosen by a Conservative membership — “primarily white, southern, very well-off” — with political priorities very different to the general electorate as a whole.

 Johnson won the Conservatives a commanding parliamentary majority in 2019, but he has been plagued by scandal since then, including being accused of misleading Parliament about government office parties that broke COVID-19 lockdown rules.